objnf-dev/srs-docker/README.md

-# SRS 2.0 Docker Image
+# SRS 4.0 Docker Image

 ### Branches:

 `release` branch is the file for SRS version 4, based on ubuntu:latest.

 `develop` branch is the file for SRS version 5, based on ubuntu:latest.

 `livego-win` branch is an unofficial docker image of livego.

 `mediasrv` branch is the file for ETS Mediasrv Media Server.

 ### Introduction:
 This repository includes a demo of `Dockerfile` to build a docker image contains [SRS Media Server](https://github.com/ossrs/srs) on Ubuntu.

-If you want to use the image directly,you can push a ready-made image([See it on Docker Hub](https://hub.docker.com/r/zhouweitong/srs-docker/)).Feel free to try it!
+If you want to use the image directly,you can push a ready-made image ([See it on Docker Hub](https://hub.docker.com/r/zhouweitong/srs-docker/)).
+Feel free to try it!

 ### Feature:
-Support RTMP,RTSP,HTTP-FLV,HTTP-AAC,HLS,HDS and many other streaming protols.
+Support RTMP, RTSP, HTTP-FLV, HTTP-AAC, HLS, HDS and many other streaming protocols.

-It can also transcoding rhe live stream,and built-in HTTP Server can be used to deliver player sites.
+It can also transcoding the live stream, and built-in HTTP Server can be used to deliver player sites.

 You can build a RTMP or HTTP-FLV cluster easily as well.

 ### Notice:
 Some of the configurations are untested.Please take then at your own risk.

 ### Pull command:

 `docker pull zhouweitong/srs-docker:latest`

 ### Docker command sample:

 ```
 docker run -d \